vhartikainen/protecting-workloads-workshop/docs/workshop/index.md

-# AWS Protecting Workloads Workshop
+# Protecting workloads on AWS from the instance to the edge

 Welcome to the AWS Protecting Workloads Workshop!